-- SureServer: authentication of a remote domain name and webservice and encryption of the communication channel. - SureServer EV: authentication of a remote domain name and webservice and encryption of the communication channel. - SureServer EDU: authentication of a remote domain name and webservice and encryption of the communication channel. - SureCodesign: authentication of a data object.
+- SureServer: authentication of a remote domain name and web service and encryption of the communication channel. - SureServer EV: authentication of a remote domain name and web service and encryption of the communication channel. - SureCodesign: authentication of a data object.

 Confidentiality: All certificate types can be used to ensure the confidentiality of communications effected by means of digital certificates.
 Confidentiality is required to assure the confidentiality of business and personal communications as well as for purposes of personal data protection and privacy.